besmirzanaj/bash-enc/README.md

       - role::maria-db
     environment: production

 And that's it.
 Now we have a bare minimum working ENC.
+You can try out the ENC functionality by checking the output of the ENC itself:

+    22:27 # /var/local/bash-enc/enc.sh vps3.cloudalbania.com
+    ---
+    classes:
+      - role::maria-db
+    environment: production